MLPerf version 5.0, which measures AI infrastructure performance, has been released, with results published by NVIDIA, AMD, Intel, and others.

 https://newsroom.intel.com/data-center/intel-xeon-remains-only-server-cpu-mlperf

-MLCommons also stated, 'The continuing growth of the submission community is a testament to the importance of accurate and reliable performance metrics to the AI community,' and expressed its gratitude to the five new collaborators in MLPerf Inference v5.0: CoreWeave, FlexAI, GATEOverflow, Lambda, and MangoBoost, and its joy at the growth of the community.
+MLCommons also stated, 'The continuing growth of the submission community is a testament to the importance of accurate and reliable performance metrics to the AI community.'
+They also expressed their gratitude to the five new collaborators in MLPerf Inference v5.0: CoreWeave, FlexAI, GATEOverflow, Lambda, and MangoBoost, and their delight at the growth of the community.

 Related Posts: